DIY Enamel Pin Banner Sewing Tutorial

-Back in February, I was lucky enough to attend Quilt Con Pasadena and meet many amazing people.
+I was lucky to attend Quilt Con Pasadena in February and meet many amazing people.
 There’s a fantastic tradition at Quilt Con of swapping pin badges and enamel pins, and I was lucky enough to score loads!

 Sewing Directions:

-First of all, print the template and cut it out.
-Draw around the template onto your chosen fabric twice, once for the front panel and once for the back.
+- First, print the template and cut it out.
+Then, draw around the template onto your chosen fabric twice, once for the front panel and once for the back.

-Then, draw the template onto the medium-weight interfacing twice, again one for the front and one for the back.
-Cut out all 4 banner shapes.
+- Then, draw the template onto the medium-weight interfacing twice, again one for the front and one for the back.
+Cut out all four banner shapes.

-Two fabrics and two interfacing cut-out irons are on the interfacing to the wrong side of the front and back banner fabrics, according to the manufacturer’s instructions.
+- According to the manufacturer’s instructions, two fabrics and two interfacing cut-out irons are on the interfacing to the wrong side of the front and back banner fabrics.
 This will stabilize the fabrics.

 Add the Trim:

-Now, the two flags need to be stitched together.
-Place the back piece right side up (with the pom poms facing) and the front piece right sides down.
+- Now, the two flags need to be stitched together.
+Place the back piece right side up (with the pom poms facing) and the front piece right side down.
 Use basting clips to hold the two pieces together, using extra clips across the edge where the pom poms are.

 Assemble:

-Using a 1/4” seam, start at the top corner and stitch down the side, across the bottom, and back up, but not across the top.
-Reinforce the seams, the beginning, and the end.
+- Using a 1/4” seam, start at the top corner and stitch down the side, across the bottom, and back up, but not across the top.
+Reinforce the seams at the beginning and end.

 Finishing:

-(If you want to, you can paint the dowel rod in a color that coordinates with your banner.
-I used two coats of acrylic white paint which seemed to do the job perfectly!)
+- (You can paint the dowel rod a color that coordinates with your banner.
+I used two coats of acrylic white paint, which seemed to do the job perfectly!)

 About the Maker:

-Sarah Ashford is a British Quilter and embroiderer and founder of the GreatBritishQuilter challenge on Instagram.
+Sarah Ashford is a British Quilter, embroiderer, and founder of the GreatBritishQuilter challenge on Instagram.
 Sarah regularly contributes projects to magazines and loves to spread the joy of quilting everywhere she goes.
-Follow her on Instagram at @sarahashfordstudio and be sure to check out her beautiful sewing room decals in her etsy shop www.etsy.com/shop/
+Follow her on Instagram at @sarahashfordstudio and be sure to check out her beautiful sewing room decals in her Etsy shop www.etsy.com/shop/sarahashfordstudio

 You May Also Like: